FloFranz/FloFranz/README.md

 ### ⚡ Fun fact
 - I'm passionate about all kinds of maps.
 If you want to catch my attention, just show me one!

+### 🧭 Motto for Life
+> *“You can have data without information, but you cannot have information without data.”*
+> — Daniel Keys Moran

 ### 📫 How to Reach Me
 - [Email](mailto:florian.franz@nw-fva.de)